Using Large Files in Git

 files will quickly make your repository grow in size.
 At some point this will

-severely impact the performance of all your Git operations from git clone
+severely impact the performance of all your Git operations from git clone to even

-.
+git status.
 It is therefore generally discouraged to use Git to track (large) binary files.

 However, the problem of binary files in Git repositories cannot be fully neglected: There is a lot of value for a software project in keeping things together that belong together: Documentation assets belong to the documention they are part of.
 Therefore we will now explore some options on how to integrate large file handling into Git.

-subcommand is part of an extension to Git.
+The git lfs subcommand is part of an extension to Git.
 LFS stands for Large

 File Storage.
 It allows you to mark individual files as being large.